Why is (Almost) Everybody Wrong About HKU\.Default?

 HKU\.Default is the registry hive of the default user profile.
 The default user profile (typically located in

-C:\Documents and Settings\Default User) sits in the user profile base folder and is used as a template for new user profiles.
+C:\Users\Default) sits in the user profile base folder and is used as a template for new user profiles.
 Whenever a user logs on who has an empty or non-existent profile the system basically copies the default user profile to a new folder and makes that the user’s new profile.
 Since every registry setting stored in the default user profile gets copied into every new user profile, many administrators think it is a good idea to modify the default user’s registry.
 I don’t.
 But that is a topic for another article.

-Of the many admins that modify the default user profile’s registry some are proud enough of this “feat” to publish what they do and how they do it.
+Of the many admins that modify the default user profile’s registry, some are proud enough of this “feat” to publish what they do and how they do it.
 This is how the myth gets carried on.
-Type in “HKU\.Default” in the search engine of your choice.
+Type “HKU\.Default” in the search engine of your choice.
 Way too many of the results point to registry scripts that try to do exactly what I have described.

 The settings stored in the registry hive